pylls/padding-machines-for-tor/notes/circuit-padding-framework.md

 } circpad_event_t;
 #define CIRCPAD_NUM_EVENTS ((int)CIRCPAD_EVENT_LENGTH_COUNT+1)
 ```

+Here, the events are between a client (origin) and a relay.
+At origin, the
+events will trigger on any (non)padding to/from the network on the circuit,
+while at the relay (non)padding cells are to/from origin on the circuit.

 The function `circpad_machine_spec_transition()` is used for transitions, and
 there are exactly seven calls in tor's source to cause a transition, one for